yogonwa/NobelLM/META_ANALYSIS.md

 # Enhanced Retrieval & Prompting Strategy
 _Nobel Laureate Speech Explorer – Strategy Module_

+**June 2025–June 2024 Progress Update:**
+- Hybrid scoped thematic queries (e.g., "What did Toni Morrison say about justice?") are now fully supported.
+The intent classifier detects both full and last name scoping, and the query router applies laureate filters for thematic queries as needed.
+- Modular intent classification and routing are implemented and tested, with robust test coverage for all query types and hybrid scenarios.
+- Prompt templates for factual, thematic, and generative queries are in place and used appropriately.
+- All retrieval, prompt, and frontend logic for hybrid and scoped queries is integrated and documented.
+- All related tasks (see TASKS.md Task NN and 13b) are **complete** and verified.

 This document defines advanced strategies for query handling, retrieval, prompt formulation, and multi-dimensional scoring to support meta-analysis and thematic search.

 ## Overview